alphagov/notifications-admin/docs/index.md

     >
     > Your ((item)) is due for renewal on ((date)).

-  4. You can upload a CSV file containing a header row matching the placeholders in your template, and data rows with values to use for the placeholders.

-  5. Send a text or email notification.

-  6. If you intend to use the GOV.UK Notify API, create a new API key.
+  3. Create an API key.
 This will be used to connect to the GOV.UK Notify API.

     Each service can have multiple API keys.
 This allows you to integrate several systems, each with its own key.
 You can also have separate keys for your development and test environments.